Introduction:

 Check the quality of your packaged fish and shrimp regularly to detect signs of spoilage:

-- color and smell:
+- Color and Smell:

 The texture of fish and shrimp should be firm and moist.
 If the meat looks slimy or has a slimy texture, it may indicate spoilage.